NIH Grants Policy Statement

 Specific instructions for answering the SNAP questions as well as modified requirements of SNAP progress reports are in the PHS 2590 Instructions, https://grants.nih.gov/grants/funding/2590/2590.htm.

 The NIH awarding IC will rely on the grantee’s assessment of whether significant changes have occurred or will occur in these areas.
 NIH program or grants management staff may require additional information to evaluate the project for continued funding.
 Failure to provide this information will result in a delayed award.
-Incomplete or inadequate progress reports may be returned for revision and may result in a delay of continued support.
+Incomplete or inadequate progress reports may result in a delay of continued support.

 Under SNAP, the GMO negotiates the direct costs for the entire competitive segment at the time of the competing award or, in the case of modular awards, determines the applicable number of modules for each budget period within the competitive segment.
-This eliminates the need for annual budget submissions and any negotiations, and reduces the information NIH requires to review and approve non-competing continuation awards and to monitor these awards.
+This eliminates the need for annual budget submissions and any negotiations, and reduces the information NIH requires to review, approve, and monitor non-competing continuation awards.
 SNAP NoAs are issued with only total direct and F&A costs awarded for the budget period.
 While direct costs categorical breakdowns are not awarded, grantees are required to allocate and account for costs by category in accordance with applicable cost principles.
 Future year commitments on SNAP awards reflect total cost commitments (direct plus F&A costs).

-All SNAP progress reports are due no later than 45 days before the next budget start date and must be submitted electronically.
+All SNAP progress reports are due the 15th of the month preceding the month in which the budget period ends (e.g., if the budget period ends 11/30, the due date is 10/15).
+If the 15th falls on a weekend or Federal holiday, the due date is automatically extended to the next business day.
 Paper submissions are not acceptable, will not be used for consideration for funding, and will not become part of the official file.
 If a paper SNAP progress report is submitted, grantees will be required to resubmit the information electronically.

 A final progress report is required for any grant that is terminated and any award that will not be extended through award of a new competitive segment.
-Instructions for the final progress report are found in the PHS 2590.
+See the Final Progress Report Instructions posted at https://grants.nih.gov/grants/forms.htm.
 Grantees should also review the information found in Administrative Requirements—Closeout—Final Progress Reports.

 The FFR has a dedicated section to report Federal cash receipts and disbursements.
-This information is submitted quarterly directly to the PMS using the web-based tool.
+For domestic grantees this information is submitted quarterly directly to the PMS using the web-based tool.
 Quarterly reports are due 30 days following the end of each calendar quarter.
 The reporting period for this report continues to be based on the calendar quarter.
 Questions concerning the requirements for this quarterly financial report should be directed to the PMS.

 Reports of expenditures are required as documentation of the financial status of grants according to the official accounting records of the grantee organization.
 NIH requires all financial expenditure reports to be submitted using the Federal Financial Report (FFR) system located in the eRA Commons.
 This includes all initial FFRs being prepared for submission and any revised FSR/FFRs being submitted or re-submitted to NIH.
 The eRA Commons Federal Financial Report (FFR) system allows participants to view information on currently due and late expenditure reports and to submit these reports electronically to NIH.
 Paper expenditure reports are not accepted.
 Expenditure data submitted to NIH is initially reviewed and accepted by OFM.
 NIH IC grants management staff also review these expenditure reports.

-For domestic awards under SNAP, in lieu of the annual FFR expenditure data, NIH will monitor the financial aspects of grants by using the quarterly cash transaction information submitted directly to PMS using the FFR.
+In lieu of the annual FFR expenditure data, NIH will monitor the financial aspects of grants under SNAP by using the information submitted directly to PMS.
 The GMO may review the report for patterns of cash expenditures, including accelerated or delayed drawdowns, and to assess whether performance or financial management problems exist.
-For these awards, FFR expenditure data is required only at the end of a competitive segment.
+For these SNAP awards, FFR expenditure data is required only at the end of a competitive segment.
 It must be submitted within 90 days after the end of the competitive segment and must report on the cumulative support awarded for the entire segment.
 An FFR must be submitted at this time whether or not a competing continuation award is made.
 If no further award is made, this report will serve as the final FFR (see Administrative Requirements—Closeout).

 Before submitting FFRs to NIH, grantees must ensure that the information submitted is accurate, complete, and consistent with the grantee’s accounting system.
 When submitting the FFR through the eRA Commons, the AOR or the individual designated to submit this report on behalf of their institution, certifies that the information in the FFR is correct and complete and that all outlays and obligations are for the purposes set forth in grant documents, and represents a claim to the Federal government.
 Filing a false claim may result in the imposition of civil or criminal penalties.